 - Providing support and direction, as well as an intellectual foundation, for DePauw students as they shape and form their ethical identity and explore their beliefs and values.

 - Sponsoring lectures, reading groups, workshops, and symposia that augment and amplify DePauw’s commitment to cutting-edge ethical issues and to foster interdisciplinary inquiry that concentrates on ethics-across-the-curriculum.

 - Providing DePauw students with the opportunities for professional development as part of Prindle's Hillman Internship Program.

 - Encouraging DePauw students and faculty members to pursue projects and courses that incorporate reflection on ethical issues, and recognizing these endeavors through the Prindle Prize Program.

-- Promoting the discussion of moral issues through The Prindle Post, our online forum for ethical reflection and deliberation that was launched in July 2014
+- Promoting the discussion of moral issues through our online news magazine The Prindle Post, our blog PEA Soup, and our podcast Examining Ethics.

 - Organizing ethics bowl programs for both DePauw students and high school students with the goal of educating students about the interdisciplinary nature of ethical inquiry and about how to evaluate these issues when confronted with them.

 - Housing DePauw’s Robert and Carolyn Frederick Distinguished Visiting Professor of Ethics and the Schaenen Scholar, as well as hosting additional visitors, such as visiting speakers and scholars who will interact with DePauw students.